marchesir/doks-cassandra/README.md

    k8scassandra-default-pool-u6zte  v1.21.5   10.110.0.3    164.92.220.139   containerd://1.4.11<br/>
 5. First lets install the K8s Cassandra service with kubectl apply -f cassandra-service.yml and verify with kubectl get service cassandra:<br/>
    cassandra   ClusterIP   None         <none>        9042/TCP   43s<br/>
-   Note: CLUSTER_IP and EXTERNAL_IP are all empty as this serivice is needed fro DNS loopkup by Cassandra.
+   Note: CLUSTER_IP and EXTERNAL_IP are all empty as this serivice is needed for DNS loopkup by Cassandra.
 6. This step is very important as we need to create new SotrageClass and patch it so it becomes the default:
    1. Create storageclass fast with kubectl apply -f st.yml and verify all storageclasses with kubectl get sc:<br/>
       do-block-storage (default)   dobs.csi.digitalocean.com   Delete          Immediate              true                   16m<br/>